Stratford & Surrounding Areas

 12. Health Valley Trail, Woolwich Township

 A 5 km trail that is the old Conestogo River Trail between St. Jacobs and Conestogo.
 Maintained by the Township of Woolwich and members of the Woolwich Trails Group.
 Park in the parking lot at the end of Albert Street East [coordinates 43.539294,-80.551233], St. Jacobs.
 It is part of the Trans Canada trail system and Avon Trail.
+See this Woolwich Township Health Valley Trail website for a pdf map of the trail.

 13. Embro Conservation Area [coordinates 43.173401,-80.91736]